On this page

 The Age Pension is one of the ‘three pillars of retirement income’ in Australia – along with superannuation and private savings.
 It plays a critical role in retirement income for many.
 In 2018, around 66% of Australians over the Age Pension eligibility age received this government payment, with 41% on the full pension and 25% on a part-pension.

 The first requirement that you must satisfy to be eligible for the Age Pension is reaching the minimum age.
-It is currently 65 years and 6 months for both men and women.
-However, this age is progressively increasing over the next four to five years, depending on your date of birth.
-By 1 July 2023, the pension age will be 67 years for everyone, as outlined in the table below.
+It is currently 66 years for both men and women.
+However, this age is increasing to 66 years and 6 months from 1 July 2021, and to 67 years from 1 July 2023, as outlined in the table below.

 |Born between 1 January 1954 and 30 June 1955||66 years||1 July 2019|